rkhamis/0-orchestrator/docs/README.md

 Or see the full [table of contents](SUMMARY.md).

-In [Getting Started](gettingstarted/gettingstarted.md) you find a recommended path to get quickly up and running with a G8OS resource pool.
+In [Getting Started with G8OS Resource Pool](gettingstarted/gettingstarted.md) you find a recommended path to get quickly up and running.